pjanec/dirigent/README.md

 #### Configure launch plans
 Define launch plans, i.e. what apps to start on what computer in what order.
 Store it into a `SharedConfig.xml` config file next to `master.exe`.

 For example the following plan opens a notepad app first on machine `m1` with file `c:\aaa.txt`.
-Then, after 2 seconds, opens another notepad on machine `m2` with file `c:\bbb.txt`.
+Then, in 2 seconds from launching the notepad on machine m1, it opens another notepad on machine `m2` with file `c:\bbb.txt`.
+Because of the dependency between those apps, the second notepad won't be launched if the first notepad doesn't start (from any reason).

     <?xml version="1.0" encoding="UTF-8"?>
     <Shared>